Competing the ‘golden tablets’ of the

 the history of the earth, it "is compelled to incarnate in, or rather

-Spirit manifests itself in the form of the various Root-Races and sub-races
+manifests itself in the form of the various Root-Races and sub-races which it

-which it successively sheds as it surges upward toward our present Fifth Race,
+successively sheds as it surges upward toward our present Fifth Race, the most

-this enchanted evolutionary vision is much more racist and hierarchical than
+Arguably, this enchanted evolutionary vision is much more racist and

-"root-race" that was ultimately transcended by other, superior forms.
+descendants of a "root-race" that was ultimately transcended by

-Lemuria is handy in this regard as well, allowing the Theosophist to not only
+other, superior forms.
+Lemuria is handy in this regard as well, allowing the Theosophist

-place the lower, degraded specimens of humanity in a different time, but also
+to not only place the lower, degraded specimens of humanity in a different

-to isolate them further from the more evolved races by tracing their origins to
+time, but also to isolate them further from the more evolved races by tracing

 Perhaps the most famous of Blavatsky's